Should you use Logo Design Grids, Guides & Pretty Circles in your Logo Design?

 On the flip-side there are some brilliant examples of structural breakdowns that WILL allow you to see exactly how something was formed, and allow you to see aspects of a logo design that might not have been immediately apparent.

-Keep in mind that having an awareness of a visual alignment, spacing and consistency is super important and that in some cases the application of the guides, grids and pretty circles will help you tie-up loose ends and finalise an already solid logo design, or as in the case of the Skiplex logo also help you show the client the level of detail not immediately apparent.
+Keep in mind that having an awareness of a visual alignment, spacing and consistency is super important and that in some cases the application of the guides, grids and pretty circles will help you tie-up loose ends and finalise an already solid logo design.